Umm Al Nar culture: Occupation phases

 Archaeological finds dating from this time show trade not only with the Indus Valley and Sumer, but also with Iran and Bactria.
 They have also revealed what is thought to be the oldest case on record of poliomyelitis, with the distinctive signs of the disease found in the skeleton of a woman from Tell Abraq.

 Domestic manufactures in the late third millennium included soft-stone vessels, decorated with dotted circles.
 These, in the shapes of beakers, bowls and compartmentalised boxes, are distinctive.

 The archaeological record of the Hafit and Umm Al Nar periods show the area of southeastern Arabia formed a locus for a bipolar field of trade between Mesopotamia and the Indus where the people of Magan were intermediaries, suppliers and consumers, but also political agents acting in their own interests.
 In support of this cultural interaction, a pair of copper-alloy cymbals dating to the late third millennium BCE was discovered at the Dahwa 7 archaeological site in northern Oman.
 Found within a small ritual building and carefully deposited, these instruments bear striking similarities to examples from the Indus Valley civilization, indicating the transmission of musical practices across regions.

-The trade with Mesopotamia collapsed in and around 2,000 BCE, with a series of disasters including the Aryan invasion of the Indus Valley, the fall of the Mesopotamian city of Ur to Elam in 2,000 BC and the decline of the Indus Valley Harappan Culture in 1800 BC.
+The trade with Mesopotamia collapsed in and around 2000 BCE, with a series of disasters including the Aryan invasion of the Indus Valley, the fall of the Mesopotamian city of Ur to Elam in 2000 BCE and the decline of the Indus Valley Harappan Culture in 1800 BCE.
 The abandonment of the port of Umm Al Nar took place at around this time.

-There is some dispute as to the exact cause of the end of the trading era of the Umm Al Nar period and the subsequent, and inwardly focused, domestication of the Wadi Suq period (2,000-1,300 BCE), and modern consensus is that the transition from the Umm Al Nar to the Wadi Suq period was evolutionary and not revolutionary.
+There is some dispute as to the exact cause of the end of the trading era of the Umm Al Nar period and the subsequent, and inwardly focused, domestication of the Wadi Suq period (2000-1300 BCE), and modern consensus is that the transition from the Umm Al Nar to the Wadi Suq period was evolutionary and not revolutionary.
 The Wadi Suq culture saw more inland settlement, increasingly sophisticated metallurgy and the domestication of the camel.

-The poorly represented last phase of the Bronze Age (1,600-1,300 BCE) has only been vaguely identified in a small number of settlements.
-This phase of the Bronze Age was followed by a boom when the underground irrigation system (the Falaj (فَـلَـج)) or Qanat was introduced during the Iron Age (1,300-300 BCE) by local communities.
+The poorly represented last phase of the Bronze Age (1600-1300 BCE) has only been vaguely identified in a small number of settlements.
+This phase of the Bronze Age was followed by a boom when the underground irrigation system (the Falaj (فَـلَـج)) or Qanat was introduced during the Iron Age (1300-300 BCE) by local communities.